Trainer-AJ/AI-13July/Youtube/google-ML/readme.md

 learning then creating new stuff inspired by training data (Gen AI)

 - generative models are initially trained using an unsupervised approach, where the model learns to mimic the data it's trained on

+Model is a mathematical relationship derived from data that an ML system uses to make predictions